oblank/Docker-Centos-Nginx-PHP-Mongo-Redis-Memcached/README.md

   c). . : (.)
 Symbols shows that your Dockerfile is available on the same directory where you are running the command.
 </pre>

-<b>Step 4 :</b> Create an Centos, Nginx, PHP-FPM Installed Container from the image
+<b>Step 4 :</b> Create an Centos, Nginx, PHP-FPM, Memcached, Redis, MongoDB, Node.js, Supervisord Installed Container from the image
 <pre>
 <b>Command Syntax: </b>
 sudo docker run --name [container name] -p [port to access (New Port):port exposed(original port)] -i -t [image name]